-Council staff participate on two Alaska Supreme Court committees: the Committee on Fairness, Diversity & Equality and the Access to Civil Justice Committee.
+Council staff participate on two Alaska Supreme Court committees: the Fairness, Diversity and Equality Committee and the Access to Justice Committee.

 Council staff also serve on two of the court's committees for planning judicial training and education.
-One committee plans training conferences for newer judges, and the other committee plans the fall judicial conference for all judges.
+One committee plans training conferences for newer judges, and the other committee plans annual conferences for all judges.
 Council participation on these committees gives other members the benefit of the Council's perspective on judicial needs gained from the selection and evaluation processes.